fyrejet/fyrejet/README.md

 Fyrejet includes support for uWebSockets.

 Versions 17.5.0 and 18.5.0 have been tested and do seem to work.
+All tests pass (except one related to closing the server).
 Despite this, minor incompatibilities are expected.
 Please refer to Known problems section.